ILF Scotland

 ILF Scotland (ILF) re-opened to new applications in April 2024 to support people with the most complex needs to apply for additional funding to achieve independent living outcomes important to them.

-Currently, applications can only be led and submitted by Local Authority (LA) Social Work departments.
+Until now, applications have only been led and submitted by Local Authority (LA) Social Work departments.

 A Co‑Production Working Group was established prior to re-opening, to make recommendations on the policy framework for the re-opened fund.
 The group has recommended a pilot to test a DPO‑supported application route to increase applications and improve the reach to people facing the greatest barriers to independent living in different parts of Scotland.

-The pilot would fund one DPO (or possibly a shared post between two DPOs) to employ a dedicated Independent Living Support Officer to identify eligible applicants, complete and submit applications via the ILF portal, and work with Local Authorities to verify key information and safeguards.
+The pilot will now fund GCIL to employ a dedicated Independent Living Support Officer to identify eligible applicants, complete and submit applications via the ILF portal, and work with Local Authorities to verify key information and safeguards.

 5. What the Pilot Will Test